AshGw/AES-256/README.md

 The project incorporates a library I made called **[AshCrypt](https://github.com/AshGw/AES-256/tree/main/src)** :

 <br>A simple, secure, and developer-oriented library for
 encryption and decryption with AES-256 (CBC) .
+<br>The core of the library is the module `Ash`
 It offers an intuitive interface, seamless integration with precompiled functions, and robust security measures to safeguard sensitive data,  providing a hassle-free experience when dealing with cryptographic libraries.
 <br>View [Features](https://github.com/AshGw/AES-256#features) Header for more details.